bahmutov/cypress-examples/docs/recipes/insert-element.md

 <!-- fiddle Insert element as the last child -->

+📺 Watch this example in the video [Append An Element](https://youtu.be/ZO2qwDJWJRc).

 To insert an element as the last child, use the jQuery method [append](https://api.jquery.com/append/)

 ```html